BLSQ/openimis-be-qmoney_payment_py/README.md

 * The message sent with the OTP to the payer doesn't contain any additional information.
 It seems there isn't any way to give them context.
-* It seems there isn't any throttle or limit of transactions that you can initiate.
+* It seems there isn't any throttle or limit of transactions that you can initiate (so far it has been tested with 500 wrong OTP).
+* It seems there isn't any expiration of the access token (so far it has been tested with a 14 days old access token).
+* There isn't any information regarding the expiration in the access token, that is a JWT token.

 Pending questions:

-* limit on the number of attemps to verify a payment (after 100 failed attempts, it's still possible to confirm the payment with a correct OTP)
+* limit on the number of attemps to verify a payment (after 500 failed attempts, it's still possible to confirm the payment with a correct OTP)
 * limit on OTP validity
 * expiration of access token (it seems there isn't as we receive `-1`)
-* what's in the access token if it's a JWT token
+* what's in the access token, that is a JWT token
 * details about `getTransactionStatus`